 DSR was established to enable IS practitioners to find solutions to previously unsolved problems through a continuous build-and-evaluate process (Hevner et al., 2004; March & Smith, 1995).
 For an IT artifact to make a valuable contribution to IS research, it must address both a relevant business need (Hevner et al., 2004) and a general problem (Iivari, 2015).
 First, we identified the underlying problems and derived design requirements for our CBDC system.
-We screened the most relevant primary literature on CBDCs, namely ECB (2020a) (European Central Bank, 2020a), BoC (2020) (Bank of Canada, 2020), Fed (2021) (Cheng, Lawson, & Won, 2021), BoE (2020) (Bank of England, 2020), and BIS et al. 2020 (Bank for International Settlements et al., 2020), and identified both users' and central banks' requirements towards a CBDC (see Table 1).
+We screened the most relevant primary literature on CBDCs, namely ECB (2020a) (European Central Bank, 2020a), BoC (2020) (Bank of Canada, 2020), Fed (2021) (Cheng, Lawson, & Won, 2021), BoE (2020) (Bank of England, 2020), and BIS et al. (2020) (Bank for International Settlements et al., 2020), and identified both users' and central banks' requirements for a CBDC (see Table 1).

 We derived the following key requirements for end-users: privacy protection, high security and transaction speed, fast settlement, low costs, high usability, and availability.
-For central banks, the following requirements are important: compliance regarding AML and CFT regulation, market neutrality, resilience, cooperation with market participants, universal access, cost efficiency, and interoperability.
-In Section 1, we argued that privacy features should be at the core of a CBDC system, but also regulatory constraints need to be addressed.
-Thus, in our DSR, we focus on these two core requirements.
-As CBDC implementations are currently still at early stages, it is not (yet) feasible to address all requirements simultaneously in one artifact.
-This hypothesis was also confirmed in the expert interviews that we conducted.
-The already proposed CBDC approaches do not enable fully private transactions, and related work in cryp-
+For central banks, the following requirements are important: AML and CFT compliance, market neutrality, resilience, cooperation with market participants, universal access, cost efficiency, and interoperability.
+In Section 1, we argued that privacy features should be at the core of a CBDC system, but also that regulatory constraints need to be addressed.
+Thus, in our DSR approach, we focus on these two core requirements.
+As CBDC implementations are currently still at an early stage, it is not (yet)